spencer-hong/read-about-genes/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Motto.
-Etc.
+subtitle:

 profile:
   align: right
-  image: prof_pic.jpg
+  image: gustav.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
-  more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+  more_info: This work is inspired by one of the greatest collectors of biology,
+    <b>Gustav Eisen</b>

-news: true # includes a list of news items
+news: false # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+is a comprehensive resource designed to integrate and synthesize knowledge about genes, with a particular focus on those that are understudied.
+By combining diverse datasets from trusted sources like `NCBI`, `EBI`, and others, this tool provides a streamlined approach to extracting insights from bibliometrics, genomics, and other biomedical data.
+Start now by searching for specific genes [here](/read-about-genes/genes/).

+Our methodology emphasizes robust, reproducible data integration, with all filtering and processing steps openly shared to ensure transparency and facilitate collaboration.
+Our scripts to generate this work can be found in our [GitHub](https://github.com/tstoeger/read-about-genes) and the data compiled can be found in our [data](read-about-genes) page.
+By consolidating fragmented data and making it accessible, we hope this helps researchers learn more about genes that receive less research attention [add more here ].....